BLCM/BLCMods/Borderlands 2 mods/55tumbl/Cloud Kill Dynamic Nerf/README.md

+*All files and content provided here were written by me (55tumbl), unless stated otherwise.
+They are free for personal use.
+You may use these mods in videos, or for streaming, as long as you give proper credit and let me know about it.
+You may re-use small bits of code (e.g. formulas, etc) for your own purposes as long as you give proper credit and let me know about it.
+Ask permission if you wish to use larger portions of this code, make a modified/improved version, include it in a mod pack, etc. Do not re-upload any of those files anywhere.*

 # Overview

 The **Cloud Kill Dynamic Nerf** nerfs Cloud Kill, uh well, dynamically.
 That is, Cloud Kill gets nerfed *a lot* in the early levels, and *a lot less* (or pretty much not at all) in the end game.
 Several options are available.

 # Compatibility